 Despite the $\varepsilon$-tolerance, defining $\partial S^{1}_\varepsilon$ and $\partial S^{0}_\varepsilon$ as per Eqs.~(\ref{eq:nbhd1}) and (\ref{eq:nbhd0}) remains impossible without explicit knowledge of $\partial S$.
 To address this, we propose a sampling-based approach that constructs inner and outer approximating point sets, $\partial \tilde{S}^1 \subset \partial S^{1}_\varepsilon$ and $\partial \tilde{S}^0 \subset \partial S^{0}_\varepsilon$, which bracket the true boundary within its $\varepsilon$-neighborhood.

 Sample efficiency is an important consideration when attempting to approximate $\partial S$ through such a sampling-based approach.
-Minimizing the number of function queries is necessary because queries to $f(\cdot)$ may be expensive, involving high-fidelity simulations, large-scale combinatorial optimization problems, or physical experiments.
+Minimizing the number of function queries is necessary when queries to $f(\cdot)$ are expensive, involving high-fidelity simulations, large-scale combinatorial optimization problems, or physical experiments.

-The objectives when estimating $\partial S$ are: \begin{enumerate} \item \textit{Sample Efficiency:} Minimize the number of queries needed to identify points in $\partial \tilde{S}^{0}$ and $\partial \tilde{S}^{1}$, thereby approximating $\partial S$ within its $\varepsilon$-neighborhood. \item \textit{Approximation Accuracy:} Minimize the average surface distance (ASD) between the decision boundary $\partial S$, $\partial \tilde{S}^{0}$ and $\partial \tilde{S}^{1}$ given by: \end{enumerate} Minimizing $d(\partial \tilde{S}^0,\partial S,\partial \tilde{S}^1)$ ensures that points in $\partial \tilde{S}^0$ and $\partial \tilde{S}^1$ adequately span the boundary $\partial S$, avoiding the trivial solution of finding a single point close to $\partial S$.
+The objectives when estimating $\partial S$ are: \begin{enumerate} \item \textit{Sample Efficiency:} Minimize the number of queries needed to identify points in $\partial \tilde{S}^{0}$ and $\partial \tilde{S}^{1}$, thereby approximating $\partial S$ within its $\varepsilon$-neighborhood. \item \textit{Approximation Accuracy:} Minimize the average surface distance (ASD) between the decision boundary $\partial S$, $\partial \tilde{S}^{0}$ and $\partial \tilde{S}^{1}$, given by: \end{enumerate} Minimizing $d(\partial \tilde{S}^0,\partial S,\partial \tilde{S}^1)$ ensures that points in $\partial \tilde{S}^0$ and $\partial \tilde{S}^1$ adequately span the boundary $\partial S$, avoiding the trivial solution of finding a single point close to $\partial S$.
 Some points of $\partial \tilde{S}^1$ and $\partial \tilde{S}^0$ and are shown in illustrative Fig. \ref{im:distanceFromBoundary}.
 Although $\partial S$ is unknown, for evaluation purposes, it can be closely approximated by choosing a sufficiently low $\varepsilon$.